-Starting fall 2021 official rosters will include player photos.
 WYSA competitions do not require player passes.
-Players passes can be issued if a competition requires printed passes.
+Player passes can be issued if a competition requires printed passes.
 It is the responsibility of the club/team to check if a competition requires player passes.
-Official rosters and player passes are exclusively printed from Demosphere.
+Player and staff passes must be laminated.
+Official rosters, game cards, and player passes are exclusively printed from PlayMetrics by team or club administrators.